violaberg/bling-it/README.md

 * [Vecteezy](https://www.vecteezy.com/) - image by joko sutrisno, available at this [link](https://www.vecteezy.com/vector-art/6552384-diamond-abstract-logo)
 * Hero image was generated with [Adobe Firefly](https://firefly.adobe.com/)
 * Few gemstone images were generated with [Adobe Firefly](https://firefly.adobe.com/), the rest taken from [Kaggle](https://www.kaggle.com/datasets/fransell/gemstones-images-expanded/data)

+# **Conclusion**

+Now when I look back at rather stressful and extremely busy time while developing this project (I'm pretty sure my family has forgotten about my existence), I can see many positives and negatives.
+I'm glad I took my mentor's advice to spend a week planning to have smoother development.
+And while I had many bumps, I think it really helped me achieve the end result and submit on time.
+I will keep practising Agile and try and set sprints for my next project that has been slowly developing for months in my head.
+Overall, I really enjoyed this project and now looking at it I can justify many sleepless nights.
+I take every project as a new lesson in something or reminder of skills I have.
+This one was for Stripe and AWS, still rather puzzled how many features and options there are in both but will go back and dive deeper into those.
+Can't wait to develop the next one!